FAQ – Will You Trade Engineering For Equity?

 The stories in history are not kind to startup businesses or inventors.
 There are a ton of patents that go abandoned every year because inventors don’t have the resources (or emotional fortitude) to bring them to fruition.
 Most small businesses fail, and a lot of good ideas don’t get traction in the market.
 All of these historical things add up to caution when stepping forward.

-A more local historical perspective also says caution.
-Though several companies we have helped in this capacity sell reasonable volumes of product, none have met promises of success.
+A more local (at Synthesis) historical perspective also says caution.
+While several companies we have helped (to trade engineering for equity) do sell reasonable volumes of product, none have met the big promises of success.
 Even when the products we develop are recognized with awards and accolades, if the business side struggles, or if marketing fails, the product goes nowhere.

 Yet, there is also a lot of success.
 Inventors who prepare well often succeed.
 Small businesses with good direction and decisions are plentiful.
-There is bad news around, but there is also the positive.
+Yes, there is bad news around, but there is also the positive.

 Think Big

 We Learn: Small products that expand a niche are awesome.
 However, owners must have plans (with lots of contingencies) for expansion and growth.
-They must also have personalities open to learning and changing and refocusing.
+They must also have personalities that are open to learning and changing and refocusing.
+Often the dream must change a bit to realize success.

-We Learn: Owners must have commitment to stepping outside their comfort zone to build their company.
+We Learn: Owners must have the commitment to step outside their comfort zone to build their company.
 They must focus on the bottom line as much or more than on the virtues of their invention.
+Often the great attributes that make a good inventor are opposite and contrary to the attributes that make a good businessman.

 Skin In The Game